-A Boeing 787-9.
+The plane: A Boeing 787-9.
 This is Boeing's newest 787 model, and LAN added several of them to their fleet in September.
 They are capable of carrying 27 per cent more passengers and 23 per cent more cargo than the 787-8.
 The new planes also have windows with up to 40 per cent more surface area, which means you've got a much better chance of seeing those Antarctic ice-floes on this southern route.

 Class: Premium Business.

 Price: You can get return Business Class for $7100.
 Economy Class return starts at $2400.

 Flight time: This is a proper long-haul flight, clocking in at 11hr 10min.
 Spare a thought for our Australian cousins who start out on the flight from Sydney and spend 2hrs 25mins flying over the Tasman, before touching down at Auckland International Airport and continuing on their way to South America.
 The service runs daily.

 My seat: 5C, one of 30 Premium Business Class seats, in a 2-2-2 configuration.
 It feels extraordinarily roomy, with miles of space between each row and, of course, the seat reclines completely and extends forward with an integrated footrest to allow you to sleep horizontally.
 There are useful, small storage compartments all over the place, extra-large overhead luggage lockers, extra lights, pillows, duvets, a lumbar massage system, and everything is adjustable to make you as comfortable as possible.
 The 787-9 also has new aerodynamics, which provide a smoother flight, and new air humidification techniques that reduce sensations of dryness and fatigue, providing cleaner air.
 The pitch of the Business Class seats is 75 inches and the width is 23 inches.